kyma-project/kyma/docs/04-operation-guides/operations/02-install-kyma.md

 title: Install Kyma
 ---

+> **NOTE:** This guide shows how to install classic Kyma with a set of predefined components.
+To learn how to install Kyma with a module, go to [Install, uninstall and upgrade Kyma with a module](../../02-get-started/08-install-uninstall-upgrade-kyma-module.md#install-kyma-with-a-module).

 You can simply use the default Kyma installation, or modify it as it fits your purposes.

 Meet the prerequisites, provision a k3d cluster, and use the `deploy` command to run Kyma locally.